presnick/ProgramsInformationPeople/_sources/Assignments/ps1.rst

 Problem Set
 -----------

-**Instructions:** Write the code you want to save in the provided boxes, and click **save** for each one.
-The last code you have saved for each one by the deadline is what will be graded.
+**Instructions:** Write the code you want to save in the provided boxes, and click **Run** for each one.
+That will  *run* your code, so you can see the output, if any, and the result of the tests, if there are any.
+It will also *save* your code.
+You should run your code each time you want to save it.
+You can then load the history of the code you have run and saved.
+The *last* code you have saved for each problem by the deadline is what will be graded.

 .. question:: problem_set_1_1